hufilter/hufilter/sections/README.md

 > corresponding "specific" section directory.
 For example, if you hide a cookie notice with a common rule, but the
 > website disables scrolling until you accept the cookies, you will need to add a specific rule to enable scrolling.
 > If you put the hiding rule into the common section in this case, the website will be broken for users who use
-> adblockers that don't supports your specific rule.
+> adblockers that don't supports your specific rule, since the scrolling will be disabled for them.

 ## Section files